Phase: Final Design

 Public Engagement

-A public meeting was held to provide an opportunity for general public review and feedback on the recommended alternative.
+A public meeting was held on May 18, 2023 to provide an opportunity for general public review and feedback on the recommended alternative.
+Common concerns included noise, property, safety, roadway, drainage, and pedestrian access.

-September 2021
+SEPTEMBER 2021

 In September 2021, PennDOT conducted a Stakeholders Meeting with representatives of various community segments to provide a project status update and solicit feedback on the CCA findings.

-Early 2021
+EARLY 2021

 A Community Context Audit (CCA) was conducted in early 2021 to discuss the project with state, county, and local public officials, the PA Turnpike Commission, emergency service providers, business owners, schools, and other stakeholders to gather input about local interests in the project.
 The information gathered during these interviews is used by the Project Team to inform project development.